 How to roast cauliflower rice for cauliflower tabbouleh salad

 This is also quick and easy to do.
-Simply spread the cauliflower crumbs on top of a large tray, season and drizzle with a little oil.
+Simply spread the cauliflower crumbs on top of a large tray (see above), season and drizzle with a little oil.
 Bake in a preheated oven for 10 minutes.
 Leave to cool before combining with the rest of the ingredients.

 Cauliflower is the star of this salad so I used less herbs than would usually be used in a traditional tabbouleh.
 I didn’t want the herbs to overpower the cauliflower but you can adjust the amounts according to your preference.